 - Simple definitions of each tag so you know exactly how to adjust for your own site.

-- Links to the validation tools.
+- Links to the validation tools you need.